josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Be sure to create module components as children of this module's top component.

 You can embed the child components in the top component's template.
-Alternatively, make the top component a routing host by giving it a `<router-outlet>`.
+Alternatively, make the top component a routing host by giving it a `router-outlet` element.
 Define child routes and let the router load module components into that outlet.

 Though you can limit access to a service by providing it in a lazy loaded module or providing it in a component, providing services in a component can lead to multiple instances of those services.